cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

 # Discover Americano

-The more your application grows the harder it is to maintain.
-[Express.js](http://expressjs.com/) is incredibely powerful but lacks at helping developer structuring their code.
-To ease development without sacrifying maintainability, let's try [Americano](https://github.com/frankrousseau/americano) the framework that makes Express.js more opinionated about configuration and code organization without making it a magician hat ("magic" in code is never a good idea).
+The more your application grows, the harder it is to maintain.
+[Express.js](http://expressjs.com/) is incredibely powerful, but lacks at helping the developer structuring their code.
+In order to facilitate development without sacrifying maintainability, let's try [Americano](https://github.com/frankrousseau/americano) the framework that makes Express.js more opinionated about configuration and code organization without making it a magician hat ("magic" when it comes to coding is never a good idea).

 Americano extends Express: everything that works with Express will work out of the box with Americano.
 It's really just a matter of convention!

-Also, Americano is modular so you can extend it with plugins.
+Also, Americano is modular, so you can extend it with plugins.
 That's what we did with the JugglingDB ODM that comes with the americano-cozy plugin that we are going to use here.

 ### What you will achieve